kiegroup/dashboard-builder/builder/src/main/jbossas7/README.md

 Once started, you can log into the application by typing the following url:
 <code>http://localhost:8080/dashbuilder</code>.
 A login screen should be displayed.

-However, some extra configuration is needed before you can sign in.
+However, some extra configuration is needed before you can sign in:

 * The application is based on the J2EE container managed authentication  mechanism.
 This means that the login itself is delegated to the application server.